 Are the LAC building and its facilities accessible to people with disabilities?

-Which tools help me search LAC's collection?
+Which tools will help me to search LAC's collection?

-See Research Resources
+See Research Resources.

 What is the cost of photocopies and reproductions?

 See Photocopies and Reproductions: Price List and Service Standards.